open-telemetry/opentelemetry-specification/specification/configuration/file-configuration.md

   the [configuration file](#configuration-file), including the ability to access scalars, mappings, and sequences (of scalars and other structures).
 It MUST be possible to determine if a particular property is present.
-It SHOULD be possible to access properties in a type safe manor, based on what is idiomatic in the language.
+It SHOULD be possible to access properties in a type safe manner, based on what is idiomatic in the language.

 **Returns:** A configured SDK extension plugin interface implementation.